davidbuch/usa_covid_data/README.md

 # U.S.A.
-Covid-19 Data: Clean, easy-to-use data from the 50 States (Updated Weekly on Sundays)
+Covid-19 Data: Clean, easy-to-use data from the 50 States

 ## Project Description